mne-tools/mne-python/doc/documentation/glossary.rst

     selection
         A selection is a set of picked channels (for example, all sensors falling within a :term:`region of interest`).

+    sensor types
+        All the sensors handled by MNE-Python can be divided into two categories:
+        :term:`data channels` and :term:`non-data channels`.

     STC
     source estimate